-Contraindication: If the patient is responsive or conscious, do not use the samaritan PAD to provide treatment.
+CONTRAINDICATION: If the patient is responsive or conscious, do not use the HeartSine samaritan PAD to provide treatment.

-Warnings: The samaritan PAD delivers therapeutic electrical shocks that can cause serious harm to either users or bystanders.
+WARNINGS: AEDs: • The HeartSine samaritan PAD delivers therapeutic electrical shocks that can cause serious harm to either users or bystanders.
 Take care to ensure that no one touches the patient when a shock is to be delivered. • Touching the patient during the analysis phase of treatment can cause interference with the diagnostic process.
-Avoid contact with the patient while the samaritan PAD is analyzing the patient.
+Avoid contact with the patient while the HeartSine samaritan PAD is analyzing the patient.
 The device will instruct you when it is safe to touch the patient. • Do not delay treatment trying to find out the patient’s exact age and weight.
 If a Pediatric-Pak or an alternative suitable defibrillator is not available, you may use an adult Pad-Pak. • The SAM 360P is a fully automatic defibrillator.
 When required, it will deliver a shock to the patient WITHOUT user intervention. • The SAM 450P CPR Rate Advisor is currently only intended to provide feedback on adult patients.
-If you treat a pediatric patient with the SAM 450P and an adult Pad-Pak, ignore any voice prompts regarding the rate of CPR. • Do NOT use the samaritan PAD in the vicinity of explosive gases, including flammable anesthetics or concentrated oxygen. • Do NOT open or repair the device under any circumstances as there could be danger of electric shock.
+If you treat a pediatric patient with the SAM 450P and an adult Pad-Pak, ignore any voice prompts regarding the rate of CPR. • Do NOT use the HeartSine samaritan PAD in the vicinity of explosive gases, including flammable anesthetics or concentrated oxygen. • Do NOT open or repair the device under any circumstances as there could be danger of electric shock.
 If damage is suspected, immediately replace the HeartSine samaritan PAD. • Pad-Paks: • Do not use if the gel is dry. • The Pediatric Pad-Pak is not for use on patients under 1 year old.
 For use with children up to the age of 8 years or up to 55 lb (25 kg).
 DO NOT DELAY THERAPY IF YOU ARE NOT SURE OF EXACT AGE OR WEIGHT. • Only HeartSine samaritan PADs with the label are suitable for use with the Pediatric-Pak.
 If the HeartSine samaritan PAD you are using does not have this label, use the adult Pad-Pak if no alternatives are available. • The use of the Pediatric-Pak will enable delivery of 50J shocks to the pediatric patient. • The Pediatric-Pak contains a magnetic component (surface strength 6500 gauss).
 Avoid storage next to magnetically sensitive storage media.
 It is advised that Pediatric-Paks are stored separately when not in use. • Never charge, short circuit, puncture, deform, incinerate, heat above 85oC or expose contents of TSO (Aviation) Pad-Pak to water.
 Remove when discharged.

-Precautions: Proper placement of the samaritan PAD electrode pads is critical.
-Electrode pads must be at least 1 in/2.5 cm apart and should never touch one another. • Do not use electrode pads if pouch is not sealed. • Check the device periodically in accordance with the service and maintenance instructions provided in the User Manual. • Operate the samaritan PAD at least 6 feet/2 meters away from all radio frequency devices or switch off any equipment causing interference. • Use of the device outside the operating and storage ranges specified in the User Manual may cause the device to malfunction or reduce the shelf life of the Pad-Pak. • Do not immerse any part of the samaritan PAD in water or any type of fluid. • Do not turn on the device unnecessarily as this may reduce the standby life of the device. • Do not use any unauthorized accessories with the device as the samaritan PAD may malfunction if non-approved accessories are used. • Dispose of the device in accordance with national or local regulations. • Check with the relevant local government health department for information about any requirements associated with ownership and use of a defibrillator in the region where it is to be used.
+PRECAUTIONS: AEDs: • Proper placement of the HeartSine samaritan PAD electrode pads is critical.
+Electrode pads must be at least 1 in (2.5 cm) apart and should never touch one another. • Do not use electrode pads if pouch is not sealed. • Check the device periodically in accordance with the service and maintenance instructions provided in the User Manual. • Operate the HeartSine samaritan PAD at least 6 feet (2 meters) away from all radio frequency devices or switch off any equipment causing interference. • Use of the device outside the operating and storage ranges specified in the User Manual may cause the device to malfunction or reduce the shelf life of the Pad-Pak. • Do not immerse any part of the HeartSine samaritan PAD in water or any type of fluid. • Do not turn on the device unnecessarily as this may reduce the standby life of the device. • Do not use any unauthorized accessories with the device as the HeartSine samaritan PAD may malfunction if non-approved accessories are used. • Dispose of the device in accordance with national or local regulations. • Check with the relevant local government health department for information about any requirements associated with ownership and use of a defibrillator in the region where it is to be used.
 Pad-Paks: • Check expiration date.
 Saver EVO Software: • Download the complete HeartSine samaritan PAD memory prior to erasing it.
 This information should be stored safely for future reference.
 Ensure that only the events you want to delete have been selected prior to deleting.
 Once deleted from your computer’s memory, events cannot be regenerated and all information will be lost.

-Please consult the User Manual at www.heartsine.com for the complete list of indications, warnings, precautions, potential adverse events, safety and effectiveness data, instructions for use and other important information.
+Please consult the User Manual for the complete list of indications, contraindications, warnings, precautions, potential adverse events, safety and effectiveness data, instructions for use and other important information.